RoasterPay: How to Enable and Setup

 4. Customer Setup: Getting Customer Payment Methods on File

 Now that you've got the payment settings up to date for your customers, you'll want to get payment methods on file.
-We have 3 simple ways to get payment information on file:

 1. Share link with Customer